From Commits to Confidence: Towards Stability-Informed Risk Assessment in Open Source Software: Preliminary Findings

-Our analysis reveals a hierarchy in commit rhythm stability: only 2\% of repositories (\textbf{Rust and Nixpkgs}) maintain consistent daily patterns, 29\% achieve stable weekly rhythms, while half (50\%) demonstrate stable monthly commit patterns.
-This suggests that most projects find their natural cadence at coarser time scales.
+Our analysis revealed a hierarchy in commit rhythm stability where only 2\% of repositories (specifically \textsc{Rust} and \textsc{nixpkgs}) maintain consistent daily patterns, 29\% achieve stable weekly rhythms, and half (50\%) demonstrate stable monthly commit patterns.
+This suggests that most projects find their natural cadence at coarser timescales.
 All 27 repositories that are stable at the weekly scale remain stable at the monthly scale, whereas 21 repositories achieve stability only at the monthly granularity.
-Table \ref{tab:Repository stability profiles across the three granularity} highlights the cross‑granularity overlap.
+Table~\ref{tab:Repository stability profiles across the three granularity} highlights the cross‑granularity overlap.

-Notably, half of all repositories show no stable rhythm at any time scale, indicating highly irregular development patterns.
-In contrast, only 2 repositories maintain the discipline of consistent daily commits while preserving stability at weekly and monthly scales representing true ``clockwork'' development.

-This hierarchy suggests that while many projects can establish longer-term release cadences, maintaining day-to-day consistency requires exceptional discipline.
+Notably, half of all repositories show no stable rhythm at any timescale, indicating highly irregular development patterns.
+In contrast, only 2 repositories maintain the discipline of consistent daily commits while preserving stability at weekly and monthly scales representing true stability at all levels of granularity.
+This hierarchy suggests that while many projects can establish longer-term release cadences, maintaining day-to-day consistency could require exceptional efforts.
 The finding that 29\% of repositories achieve weekly stability aligns with common sprint-based development practices, while the 50\% achieving monthly stability may reflect broader release cycles or less structured development workflows.